mui/material-ui/docs/data/base/components/select/select.md

 ### Controlled select

-The SelectUnstyled can be used as either uncontrolled (as shown in the demo above) or controlled component.
+`SelectUnstyled` can be used as an uncontrolled (as shown in the demo above) or controlled component.

 {{"demo": "UnstyledSelectControlled.js", "defaultCodeOpen": false}}

 ### Object values

-The unstyled select may be used with non-string values.
+The `UnstyledSelect` component can be used with non-string values.

 {{"demo": "UnstyledSelectObjectValues.js", "defaultCodeOpen": false}}